EnigmaCurry/blogofile.com/_documentation/index.rst

 Blogofile Documentation
 #######################

-NOTE: This documents the latest `development version`_ of Blogofile.
-It is often out of sync with the latest stable release version.
+NOTE: This documents the `1.0.0-DEV version <http://github.com/EnigmaCurry/blogofile>`_ of Blogofile.
+It can sometimes be out of sync with the latest stable release.

 .. toctree::
    :maxdepth: 2